 These NMF declining factors can be corrected and compensated for via changes we will discuss in depth very soon.

 So called, ‘loss-of-function’ mutations can be inherited through family lines.
-These changes noticeable in the filaggrin gene contribute to ichthyosis vulgaris, early onset atopic eczema and predisposition to the development of atopic dermatitis.
+These changes noticeable in the filaggrin gene contribute to ichthyosis vulgaris8, early onset atopic eczema9 and predisposition to the development of atopic dermatitis10.

 What ingredients are found in skins natural moisturising factor?

 The ingredients present in skins natural moisturising factor, aid in hydration, plasticity and barrier function of the stratum corneum.
 When these ingredients are present in optimal concentrations, skin is able to perform all of its functions efficiently.
 When these ingredients are lacking or low in concentration, deficiencies in hydration, plasticity and barrier function arise as recognisable dry skin conditions e.g. eczema.
 Therefore understanding how to replenish skin’s NMF can help in the treatment and reversal of these conditions.

 Skins natural moisturising factor is comprised of 8 grouped types of ingredients11;